jelianmorga/myFirstRepository/README.md

 # myFirstRepository
-This is my first 1st repository.
+This is my first 1st repository!